electrongonewild/Playing-with-STM32MP157-Discovery-Kit/can/README.md

      bosch,mram-cfg = <0x0 0 0 32 0 0 2 2>;
      status = "okay";
    };

- * Build .dtbs, Push the devicetree into the board.
+ Build .dtbs, Push the devicetree into the board.
+ Make sure to connect an external CAN transceiver circuit for communicating over a CAN bus.

 ## Contributions